 - Sewing machine tension

-So that’s it for your sewing 101 introduction.
-My blog currently has over 200 learn to sew tutorials so you will find lots of helpful information to get you started.
-Good luck on your sewing journey.
-You’ll never go back!
+So that's it for your sewing 101 introduction.
+My blog currently has over 500 sewing tutorials, so you will find lots of helpful information to get you started.
+Good luck on your sewing 101 journey.
+You'll never go back!